Two Sides to Every Story: Managing Conflict in the Workplace

 However much we try to avoid it, conflict in the workplace is an inevitable consequence of mixing together people with different views, backgrounds and personalities.
 When people have different solutions to the same problems, they’re bound to disagree.

-As an HR professional, it’s ultimately your responsibility to figure out how to resolve conflict in the workplace.
+As an HR professional, it’s ultimately your responsibility to figure out how to resolve workplace conflict in the workplace.
 It can be quite daunting, as not only will your management of the disagreement affect the employees involved, but it could also affect how others view the organisation as a whole.

-A conflict can be a disagreement or disruptive behaviour — anything that gets in the way of employees working effectively.
-Sometimes these conflicts are small and can be resolved by a quick chat and minor compromises.
+A workplace conflict can be a disagreement or disruptive behaviour — anything that gets in the way of employees working effectively.
+Sometimes workplace conflicts are small and can be resolved by a quick chat and minor compromises.
 But the bigger issues, those that are causing major anger and frustration, require an HR professional to step in and successfully manage the situation.

 When should you get involved?